-When you’re designing (or redesigning) your office space, it can feel less like a fresh start and more like you’re playing a life-sized version of Jenga.
+When you’re designing an office layout (or redesigning) your office space, it can feel less like a fresh start and more like you’re playing a life-sized version of Jenga.
 It doesn’t have to feel that way, though!
 With a little organization and forethought, your adventures into the world of office layout can be done with confidence, creativity, and satisfaction in knowing that your company is heading in the right direction.

 So take a deep breath, grab a coffee, and check out these steps for making your dreamed-of modern office workstation in NY a reality.